AssoEchap/stalkerware-indicators/README.md

 Indicators of compromise on Stalkerware applications for Android (61 apps so far)

+**Warning: these indicators are clearly not providing a complete detection of stalkerware applications.
+They are based on research from a few people on their free time and many apps are likely missing.
+Use it carefully, and not detecting these indicators should not be understood as having no stalkerware installed**

 ## Files

 * `androguard-rules.yar` : Androguard yara rules (to be used in [Koodous](https://koodous.com/))